 27. Get Close To Wildlife and Faux Nature At Jægersborg Dyrehave

 Whether you decide to visit Kronborg or not (hint: you should) on the same train line but just 22 mins out of Copenhagen at Klampenborg station you will Jægersborg Dyrehave, or just the Deer Park.
 Another UNESCO World Heritage site as part of the Par force hunting landscape in North Zealand, a collection of royal hunting grounds on a custom-designed landscape with ruler-straight forest roads with squares in the Baroque style.
 Yes, basically the monarch’s grand way of claiming his power over nature.

-True fans will want to hunt down No. 67 which was home to Hans Christian Andersen between 1845 and 1864, or No. 18, where he lived from 1871-1875 and is now home to an Andersen-themed souvenir shop.
-During the day, wander along the promenade and admire the colorful mansions and old historical boats, and during the evening grab your partners hand and sneak a kiss with the soft tones of jazz in the background.
+True fans will want to hunt down No. 67, which was home to Hans Christian Andersen between 1845 and 1864, or No. 18, where he lived from 1871-1875 and is now home to an Andersen-themed souvenir shop.
+During the day, wander along the promenade and admire the colorful mansions and old historic boats, and during the evening, grab your partner’s hand and sneak a kiss with the soft tones of jazz in the background.
 Utterly romantic.